How to Prevent 'Cramming' Fees on Your Phone Bills

 2. Ask your phone company about imposing a “bill block” on all third-party billing charges.
 You’ll want to check with your carrier to see what a block would mean.
-For some phone companies, like AT&T, a total third-party block could bar you from buying apps for your smart phone or making text donations to charitable causes.
+For some phone companies, a total third-party block could bar you from buying apps for your smart phone or making text donations to charitable causes.
 If that’s the case, you may decide not to block, but just to become more vigilant reading your bills.

 3. Read the fine print for anything you’re signing that asks for your telephone number.
 By entering an online sweepstakes or contest, for instance, you may unknowingly be agreeing to pay monthly fees to the company behind the promotion.

 4. If you’re a cramming victim, file a complaint with the FCC.
 Call (888) CALL-FCC or fill out a complaint form online at the FCC’s website.
 The FCC says it will continue monitoring cramming grievances to see if additional protections are needed.
 So, like the proverbial tree falling in the forest, if the FCC doesn’t hear from consumers, it won’t know there’s a problem.